 This breeder has been TICA-registered since 2001.
 They are a small, closed cattery, which helps them produce healthy and well-socialized kittens.
 They regularly produce new litters, though not as often as some other breeders in the state.

 Their cats are surprisingly not that expensive.
 They require a deposit and recommend putting the deposit in earlier if you want a female, as they seem to be more popular than males.

 This small cattery is located in Grandview, which is just a few minutes away from Kansas City.
 They are registered with both the TICA and the Cat Fanciers’ Association (CFA).
 They produce show-quality kittens and have a few litters each year.
 However, not all their kittens are available for purchase because some of them go into their breeding program.

 They are careful to appropriately socialize their kittens, ensuring that they are friendly and well-suited for your home.

 7. Graceful Dolls Ragdoll Cattery

-They do regularly produce kittens of all sorts.
-However, you do need to keep an eye on their website or join their waiting list to get in line for one.
+They regularly produce kittens of all sorts.
+However, you need to keep an eye on their website or join their waiting list to get in line for one.
 Like most other breeders, they rarely have leftover kittens.

 8. Red Echo Ragdolls

-Red Echo Ragdolls is a cageless cattery that breeds only Ragdolls.
-They are both TICA and CFA registered.
+Red Echo Ragdolls is a cageless cattery that only breeds Ragdolls.
+They are both TICA and CFA-registered.
 Their cats go through a variety of DNA tests before they are bred, resulting in healthier kittens.
 They regularly produce litters and have their breeding plan on their website, enabling you to see when they expect their next kittens.